2023 Best Value Allied Health Services Undergraduate Certificate Schools in Tennessee

 Chattanooga State Community College undergraduate students pay an average of $4,430 in in-state tuition and fees each year.
 The average amount in student loans that medical assisting majors at Chattanooga State Community College take out while working on their Undergraduate Certificate is $10,148.

-Fortis Institute - Cookeville landed the #6 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
+Fortis Institute - Cookeville came in at #6 in this year’s edition of the Best Value Allied Health Services Undergraduate Certificate Schools in Tennessee ranking.
 Located in the town of Cookeville, Fortis Institute - Cookeville is a private for-profit college with a small student population.

-Fortis Institute - Cookeville undergraduate students pay an average of $16,237 in in-state tuition and fees each year.
+The average tuition and fees for an in-state undergraduate at Fortis Institute - Cookeville are $16,237 a year.
 While working on their Undergraduate Certificate, medical assisting majors at Fortis Institute - Cookeville accumulate an average of around $9,653 in student debt.
 This translates to an average monthly loan payment of $53, based on a 10-year repayment plan.

 Fortis Institute - Nashville landed the #7 spot in the 2023 rankings for the best value undergraduate certificate allied health & medical assisting services programs.
-Fortis Institute - Nashville is a fairly small private for-profit school located in the large city of Nashville.
+Fortis Institute - Nashville is a small private for-profit school located in the large city of Nashville.

 Read full report on Allied Health & Medical Assisting Services at Fortis Institute - Nashville